CryptoRichy/instagrambravebot/README.md

 This is a Instagram unfollow/follow bot which uses Selenium to automate its functions, with the Brave Browser.

 # Instructions
-1. The script will first need dependencies, so navigate to the Instagram-Brave-Bot directory and type "pip install -r requirements.txt"
+1. The script will first need dependencies, so navigate to the directory and type "pip install -r requirements.txt"

 2. Usage:
-python brave.py --follow
+python bot.py --follow
-python brave.py --unfollow
+python bot.py --unfollow

 3. Finally, enter your driver path and brave path.
 - https://chromedriver.chromium.org/downloads